Bound by Corruption by BelovedStranger

 “Do not speak.”
 Another warning whispered next to her ear.
 When she nodded, Sesshomaru lowered his hand before repositioning them.
 He made it seem easy even though they were high up in the trees with only a thick branch to maneuver upon.

-She was desperate to learn about her sister, needed to question these criminals, and the desire to put a stop to their brutality was strong, even by force if necessary.
+She was desperate to question these criminals about her sister, needed to put a stop to their brutality, even by force if necessary.
 But not like this.

-The inugami cared nothing for her sister, or the innocent lives taken—or ruined—by these wicked men.
-No, his reasons were far more nefarious, and Kagome couldn’t pretend otherwise.
+He cared nothing for her sister, or the innocent lives taken—or ruined—by these wicked men.
+He cared only to tempt her towards darkness.

 “I care not for your paltry understanding of morality, miko.”

 “I seek more.
-The opportunity to corrupt the pure light that surrounds you, to show you that darkness does indeed lurk within even your heart, miko.”
+The opportunity to corrupt the pure light that surrounds you, to show you the darkness that dwells even within your heart, miko.”

 Large hands cupped her face, tilting her head back.
 Her eyes opened, meeting amber fire.
 “Breathe, aijin.”

-Only then did she become aware that she was suffocating.
+Only then did she realize she was suffocating.
 Her breaths came too quick, were too sharp.
 Her chest was on fire.
 She wasn’t getting enough air.
-A panic attack.
-Darkness ate at the edges of her vision, and she knew she was going to pass out.
-Unconsciously, she gripped his wrist, curling around the two purple strips, a wordless plea.
+Anxiety strangled her, panic suffused her.
+When darkness ate at the edges of her vision, she knew she was going to pass out.
+Unconsciously, she reached for Sesshomaru, her fingers curling around the two purple strips along his wrist, a wordless plea.

-“Look at me, aijin.”
+“Look at me.”
 His voice was low, intense.

 She’d closed her eyes again.
-They blinked open, clashing with amber.
+They blinked open at his command, and clashed with gold.

 “You are hurting yourself.
-Calm yourself.
+Be calm.
 Breathe.
-Watch me, follow my breaths.”
+Watch me.
+Follow my breaths.”

 Sesshomaru parted his lips and demonstrated by exaggerating an inhalation through his mouth.
-She watched how his massive chest expanded, before his exhalation deflated his chest.
+She watched how his massive chest expanded, then deflated upon exhalation.
 He repeated the exercise, and Kagome was helpless but to follow his breathing.
-That first indrawn breath was painful, burning her lungs, but by the third and fourth breath, she was breathing easier, the tightness in her chest easing.
+That first indrawn breath was painful, burning her throat, her lungs, but by the third and fourth, she was breathing easier, the tightness in her chest easing.

 Kagome’s heart pounded for a whole different reason, realizing that he still held her face in the palms of his hands.
-The intensity in his inhumane gaze captured her, and she was helpless to look away.
-She tried to tell herself she was suffering after-effects of her panic attack, not wanting to admit to the powerful pull she felt towards this daemon.
+The intensity in his inhumane gaze captured her, prevented her from looking away.
+She tried to tell herself she was suffering after-effects of her attack, not wanting to admit to the powerful pull she felt towards this daemon.

 He was frowning at her, his expression perplexed.

-“You cannot truly be upset that your enemies shall die tonight?
-Have you already forgotten how it felt to watch the life of an evil man come to an end?”
+“You cannot truly be upset that your enemies shall die tonight.
+Have you already forgotten how it felt to watch the life of a brutal man come to an end?”

 Desperation filled her, but Kagome was unable to find the words to convince him of the wrongness of their course.
 Instead, she found herself saying, “I don’t understand you.”
 Against her will, she was drawn to the magnetism in his golden stare.
 “One second you’re helping me, almost being nice, but then you say or do something cruel or upsetting.
 It’s like you want to hurt me.”